Hüseyin Hüsnü Emir Erkilet

-Hüseyin Hüsnü Emir Erkilet (1883; Constantinople (Istanbul) - 1954; Ankara) was an officer of the Ottoman Army and a general of the Turkish Army.
+Hüseyin Hüsnü Emir Erkilet (12 March 1883 – 2 April 1958) was an officer of the Ottoman Army and a general of the Turkish Army.

 In the fall 1941 he, along with General Ali Fuad Erden, visited the occupied territories in Ukraine (including Crimea) on invitation of Gerd von Rundstedt.
 From there he and other Turkish officers flew to Rastenburg to meet Hitler in person.
 In 1943 he published his essays on that trip under title "What I Saw on the Eastern Front."

-Being a staunch Turanist, he was briefly detained for Panturkic activities in 1948 together with some other prominent Turanists.
+Being a staunch Turanist, he was briefly detained for Pan-Turkic activities in 1948 together with some other prominent Turanists.